xerolinux/XeroHub/content/posts/nvidia-560xx/index.md

 **Addendum :**

-From what I can see on **ArchLinux** repos `nvidia-dkms` will be the ones that will contain the **Proprietary** blobs with `nvidia-open-dkms` containing the **Open Kernel Modules** moving forward, ending up with 2 Driver versions.
+From what I can see on **ArchLinux** repos `nvidia-dkms` will be the ones that will contain the **Proprietary** blobs with `nvidia-open-dkms` will contain the **Open Kernel Modules** moving forward, ending up with 2 Driver editions.

-If that's the case you are safe to keep using the former for `Pascal` and older cards with latter only being required if you are on `Turing` or above.
+If that's the case, you are safe to keep using the former for `Pascal` and older cards with latter only being required if you are on `Turing` or above.

 Cheers !